DFHack/dfhack/docs/Plugins.rst

 Settings will be remembered until you quit DF.
 You can call `liquids-here` to execute the last configured action, which is useful in combination with keybindings.

-Usage: point the DF cursor at a tile you want to modify and use the commands
+Usage: point the DF cursor at a tile you want to modify and use the commands.

+If you only want to add or remove water or magma from one tile, `source` may be easier to use.

 Commands
 --------